 The takeaway is once a nation reaches a level of GDP where the vast majority of citizens have adequate food and housing, then other factors, such as a robust social network, contribute more to happiness than economic welfare.

-This episode of Money For the Rest of Us explores economic growth, well-being, and happiness.
+Money For the Rest of Us Episode 282 explores economic growth, well-being, and happiness.

 Topics covered include: